 We are, of course, aware that there has been a remarkable progress in the last decades to close the persisting gender gap in the science, technology, engineering, and math (STEM) sectors.
 Among such, the decision by the United Nations in 2016 to proclaim 11 February as the International Day of Women and Girls in Science to guarantee their access and participation in science, with the purpose of empowering them and making them key actors of the global aim of achieving the Sustainable Development Goals (SDGs).

-At SERVIR-Amazonia, women researchers are a key factor to advance the regional strategy; their knowledge builds up and helps finding new solutions to the problems faced in the way towards protecting natural resources in rural and indigenous communities of the Amazon basin.
-Today, on the occasion of the International Day of Women and Girls in Science, we highlight some of the important efforts and achievements made by SERVIR-Amazonia women so far.
+At SERVIR-Amazonia, women researchers are a key factor to advance the regional strategy; their knowledge builds up and helps finding new solutions towards protecting natural resources in rural and indigenous communities of the Amazon basin.
+On the occasion of the International Day of Women and Girls in Science, we highlighted some of the important efforts and achievements made by SERVIR-Amazonia women so far.

 Women shining in SERVIR-Amazonia science

 Patricia Cota Gomes: The engineer with an indigenous soul